ganeshanupoju/ChatBot/replit.md

-# AI Chat Application
+# Revolt Motors Voice Chatbot

 ## Overview

-This is a real-time AI chatbot application built with a modern web stack.
-The application provides an interactive chat interface where users can communicate with an AI assistant through WebSocket connections.
-The frontend is built with React and Vite, featuring a clean UI powered by shadcn/ui components and Tailwind CSS.
-The backend uses Express.js with WebSocket support for real-time communication and includes a simple rule-based chatbot service that responds to user messages with contextual replies.
+This is a voice-enabled AI chatbot application for Revolt Motors, built with modern web technologies.
+The application provides both text and voice conversation interfaces where users can communicate with "Rev," an AI assistant specialized in Revolt Motors electric motorcycles.
+The frontend is built with React and Vite, featuring voice recognition, text-to-speech, and a clean UI powered by shadcn/ui components.
+The backend uses Express.js with WebSocket support and integrates with Google's Gemini API for intelligent responses about Revolt Motors products and services.

 ## User Preferences